Borderlands is one of FBT’s favourite games. Here we go again.

 The nuclear family of Brick, Mordecai and (no longer ‘tiny’) Tina are a fun diversion, and Zer0 and Maya feature, but others are nowhere to be found – Anthea (out) for example should be here, and only hearing Kreig on recordings is sacrilege; we need him for this, and BL2 made much of his relationship with Maya which seems a missed opportunity – most of BL3 is like that, missed chances.
 One of the few surviving playables from Pre-Sequel rocks up as a boss which is good, and BL was never a game that really had any character investment, but I’d rather this go cartoon Mass Effect 2 than this Andromeda-like halfbake.
 BL’s considerable Pantheon deserved more than this.
 And so do we.

 One of the reasons for this ‘meh’ness is the Calypso twins.
-Utterly infuriating, they’re supposed to be a satire of Social Media Influencers, their peppy ‘it’s fun to be evil’ posts inspiring bandit clans to worship them.
+Utterly infuriating, their peppy self-ironic ‘it’s fun to be evil’ posts inspire bandit clans to worship them.
 It’s nowhere near biting enough and they’re not threatening or dangerous, just intolerable and the joke wears thin instantly.
-They feel like they were written by a bloke who comments ‘who?’ on a Kardashian article - and the plot is as over-done as the Kardashians.
+They feel like they were written by a bloke who comments ‘who?’ on a Buzzfeed Kardashian article - and the plot is as over-done as the Kardashians.
+And Buzzfeed.

 We go from planet to planet looking for vaults but of course the Calypso Twins got there first, or turn up once we’ve killed the mini-boss; it’s that join the dots plot we’ve played too many times.
 BL’s plot was simply ‘get rich’ – now we’re a universe saviour?
 Additionally, the planets we visit all feel like self-contained, half-baked DLCs that we rinse and never return to.
 Plus, for all its finality (we are hunting for the final, Great Vault) we don’t explore the Sirens or Eridians’ backstory let alone the larger mythos.
 I don’t care, I’m a Vault Hunter, but the game makes out like I should, especially given Tyreen’s abilities and backstory.

-It’s oddly disconnected, even flat at times, that wading into a huge fight with raiders, creatures, Children of the Vault etc. feels perfunctory – nothing much has changed in the scrapping stakes; shooting folks is never not fun, but there’s nothing new like Pre-Sequel’s zero-g gunfights.
+It’s oddly disconnected, even flat at times, wading into a huge fight with raiders, creatures – nothing much has changed in the scrapping stakes; shooting folks is never not fun, but there’s nothing new like Pre-Sequel’s zero-g gunfights.
 We can slam, mantle and slide but it feels a bit been here, done that and it’s the plot’s fault for draining any desire to push through for vast rewards and loot.
 Once you remove that focus, Borderlands becomes any other shooter; the original separated the men from the boys; I have a hard time separating this from any other non-linear shooter.
 Even dying isn’t as much fun as it used to be.

 One fun element of BL was the sheer amount of money you gained – money was so cheap it was like Zimbabwe’s 100 trillion dollar note; it was all so gleefully worthless, but the economics of BL3 are Subprime Mortgage, Austerity levels.
 I loved maxing out the $9,999,999 counter in the original, but here I struggle to reach $9.
 Gone are the days of saving a damaged Claptrap in return for a backpack slot.
 Now those have to be bought, at an eye-watering cost.
 Second Wind becomes a much bigger threat if you wanted more space, or more ammo, or more anything.
 Being cautious in Borderlands?

 It even suffers from bugs and bad coding we left behind before the first BL came out.
-You can cause missions to break, mission-givers disappear and at one point I couldn’t kill a target because an unconcerned NPC was standing in front of them, blocking both our bullets; Followers also do that, causing you to get stuck in dead ends – once I was forced to exit and restart because Maya wouldn’t move, which is not a fun option in Borderlands.
+You can cause missions to break, mission-givers disappear and at one point I couldn’t kill a target because an unconcerned NPC was standing in front of them, blocking both our bullets; Followers also do that, causing you to get stuck in dead ends – once I was forced to exit and restart (which in BL means replaying) because Maya wouldn’t move, which is not a fun option in Borderlands 3.

 Still, for all this raging I put 65 hours into this.
 That’s got to count for something, it wasn’t all tortuous.
-I overhear Brick and Mordecai grumbling about a mission requirement and realise they’re doing side missions from BL1, Ice-T plays a hilarious navigation unit who was stuffed into a robot teddy bear after splitting up with his Security AI girlfriend, and some of the new creatures such as the velociraptor-things, including a big momma are great.
+I overhear Brick and Mordecai grumbling about a mission requirement and realise they’re doing side missions from BL1, Ice-T plays a hilarious navigation unit who was stuffed into a robot teddy bear by his Security AI girlfriend after a tiff, and some of the new creatures such as the velociraptor-things, including a big momma are great.
 We have different vehicles types, which you can steal from raiders and upgrade, and occasionally there’s a clever little scene such as brokering a fight between a T-Rex-thing and the Jabber-King.
 Fights are always pure BL and Guns continue to be amazingly demented; a fave is a Tediore machine gun which sprouts legs and scuttles off to find targets while another mutters lines from Tron.
 There’s moments, but it’s buried deep.

 The ending, where we inevitably face off against an oversized creature is a huge disappointment though.
 Yes, it’s what we were expecting but we already fought 4 or 5 of them opening other vaults; after all the seething resentment aimed at Tyreen, a one-on-one with her and all her Siren powers would have been way more interesting.
 It’s a huge, but not unexpected let down.
 But by then I was used to BL3 letting me down.
 Of those 65 hours, I’d say 20 were great and that’s not good enough.
 Not for the series that rewrote gaming mayhem and created a sub-genre.
 So much of BL3 is dependent on you pushing forward, instead of the game dragging you along, kicking and screaming like BL1 did.